cabal-club/cable/handshake.md

 exceeding this length must be fragmented in order to facilitate encrypted transport.

-At a high level, this is done by breaking the payload into segments of length at most 65535 bytes, and encrypting and sending each segment, until all bytes of the payload are encrypted and written to the network.
+At a high level, this is done by the following steps:

+1. If the remaining unsent bytes are less than 65536 bytes in length, encrypt and send it over the network; done.
+2. Otherwise, encrypt and send the first 65535 bytes; return to step 1.

 See the subsequent subsections for concrete details.